ashvardanian/StringZilla/README.md

 StringZilla introduces a different approach, extensively used in Unum's internal combinatorial optimization libraries.
 The approach doesn't change the number of trivial operations, but performs them in a different order, removing the data dependency, that occurs when computing the insertion costs.
 This results in much better vectorization for intra-core parallelism and potentially multi-core evaluation of a single request.
+Moreover, it's easy to generalize to weighted edit-distances, where the cost of a substitution between two characters may not be the same for all pairs, often used in bioinformatics.

 Next design goals:

-- [ ] Generalize fast traversals to rectangular matrices.
+- [x] Generalize fast traversals to non-square matrices.
 - [ ] Port x86 AVX-512 solution to Arm NEON.

 > § Reading materials.